The Psychology of Eating

 - Do watch your portion sizes.

-- Do allow yourself to eat a range of food without forbidding yourself a particular food.
+- Do allow yourself to eat a range of foods without forbidding yourself a particular food.

 - Do give yourself encouragement.